hugoarnal/cs/README.md

 Yet another Coding Style Checker script.

 > [!WARNING]
-> To update the docker image, you need to run `cs --update`.
+> This script is subject to be changed VERY often.
 >
-> Make sure to run it around once a month.
+> I made this script for my usage.
 >
-> Auto updates might be coming in a later update (whenever I have time).

-> [!WARNING]
-> This script is subject to be changed often.
->
-> I made this script for me mostly, if you want to contribute, feel free to open a PR!
+> If you still wish to contribute, feel free to open a PR!

-(yes this is a double warning.)

 # Install

 ```sh
 curl -s https://raw.githubusercontent.com/hugoarnal/cs/main/install.sh | sh
 ```

+# Updates
+To update the docker image, you need to run `cs --update`.

+Make sure to run it around once a month or whenever the official docker image gets updated.

 # Usage